The Future of Clearing & Settlement brings together Europe’s CCPs, CSDs and market participants.

-The industry faces significant change as the implications of Brexit become clear and the implementation of blockchain begins to live up to its revolutionary potential.
-Attend this conference to discuss the implications of this rapid change, interrogate the realities of new post-trade landscape, and network with senior industry peers at this strategic one-day event.
+The industry faces significant change as the implications of Brexit become clearer and blockchain begins to live up to its revolutionary potential.
+Attend this conference to capitalise on the opportunities of this new era, discuss the implications of this rapid change, discover the realities of the new post-trade landscape, and network with your industry peers.

 Reasons to attend

 Tuesday, 7th March 2017

 Charting a path to the future in unsettled waters